botpress/botpress/docs/recipes/analytics.md

 })
 ```

-Parameters that `addGraph` accepts are described in [package README](https://github.com/botpress/botpress/tree/master/packages/functionals/botpress-analytics) but they should be pretty self-explaining.
+Parameters that `addGraph` accepts are described in [package README](https://github.com/botpress/botpress/tree/master/packages/functionals/botpress-analytics), but they should be pretty self-explaining.

-Second we need to trigger recording analytics within defined parts of your flow through actions.
+Second, we need to trigger recording analytics within defined parts of your flow through actions.
 Here are example actions that you could use in this case:

 ```js
 trackNewConversation: async (state, { bp, user }) => {